-However, depending on your budget and location, your California liquor license may not come from the ABC at all.
-Come counties in California are oversaturated with licenses.
-Therefore, you may have to purchase yours on the open market.
-This option is a more expensive rout to follow, however, it may be your only choice, given the market you intend to operate in.
-It is also important to remember that your city or county may require a separate application to serve alcohol, so make certain to check with the local government body or seek advice from a consultant.
+However in many cases, your San Francisco liquor license may not come from the ABC at all.
+Some counties in California are oversaturated with licenses, and San Francisco is no exception to this.
+In fact, San Francisco is one of the most competitive liquor license markets.
+Therefore, you will most likely have to purchase your license on the open market.
+This option is a more expensive route to follow, however, it may be your only choice, given the market you intend to operate in.

-Regardless of whether you intend to obtain your California liquor license from the ABC or from the open market, we at Liquor License Agents can help you through the entire process.
+Regardless of whether you intend to obtain your San Francisco liquor license from the ABC or from the open market, we at Liquor License Agents can help you through the entire process.

 Contact Liquor License Agents